danielharrell/does_music_move/does_music_move.md

 melody, that it rises and falls; or of a harmony, that it departs and returns.
-And suppose we say all this about the first movement of a symphony, not thinking twice about calling what we hear a "movement".
+And suppose we say all this about the first movement of a symphony, not thinking twice about calling this a
+"movement".
 For we talk as if we hear just that in the music---movement---and as if any piece of music indeed moves itself in moving us.

 The talk has a point.
 For if we didn't hear music move, would we hear it at all?
 Without movement, music would seem no more than a series of sounds.
-But there is a problem with this sort of talk, despite its point.
-And it is this problem that I wish to discuss in my lecture tonight.
-In the [first part][part one] of the lecture, I will explain what I take the problem to be.
-And in the [second part][part two], I will explain why I take the problem to be important---even for those of us with little interest in music.
+But there is a problem with the talk, despite its point.
+And this is the problem
+I discuss in my lecture tonight.
+In its
+[first part][part one], I explain what I take the problem to be.
+And in its [second part][part two], I explain why I take the problem to be important---even for those of us with little interest in music.

-#### I. The nature of the problem. [part one]
+#### Part One: The nature of the problem. [part one]

+[Back to Contents] [contents]

 So what is the problem with our talking as if music moved?
-The problem, in a word, is *space*: the space in which music moves, when we hear it as music. ---The space that allows a rhythm to quicken and slow, or a melody to rise and fall, or a harmony to depart and return.
-This space, I want to argue, makes something close to [complete sense][sense] on the one hand, yet something closer to [nonsense][nonsense] on the other.
+The problem, in a word, is *space*: the space in which music moves, when we hear it as music. ---The space that allows it to quicken and slow, rise and fall, depart and return.
+For this space makes [something close to complete sense][sense] on the one hand, yet [something closer to nonsense][nonsense] on the other.

 ##### The sense it makes. [sense]